 Pt.
 Anything you can do I would appreciate, and I have been taking over-the -counter pain medicine.
 But I think I need something stronger? (anticipation)

-Dr. erforms the routine examination for back pain including leg-raising, neurological examination, he pays especial attention to patient grimaces; these are frequent and perhaps unrelated to palpatory maneuvers.
+Dr. performs the routine examination for back pain including leg-raising, neurological examination, he pays especial attention to patient grimaces; these are frequent and perhaps unrelated to palpatory maneuvers.

-Dr. I don’t find any neurologic suggestive of spinal stenosis, disc encroachment, and I wonder if you have any sense of tingling in your feet?
+Dr. I don’t find any neurologic signs suggestive of spinal stenosis, disc encroachment, and I wonder if you have any sense of tingling in your feet?

 Pt.
 Oh yes, especially in the early morning my feet and toes are numb.
 Now and then there is pain along the back of both legs.